 11 Figure Captions

-Figure 1. (a) A map of all sites sampled during 2018 and 2019.
-Sites from the Wright et al. study (Wright et al., 2019) conducted in 2016 are also included.
-The color and shape of each point corresponds to the year the site was sampled. (b) A species range polygon for the yellow-naped amazon provided by BirdLife (BirdLife International and Handbook of the Birds of the World, 2019).
+Figure 1. (a) A map of all sites where 3 or more birds were recorded during 2018 and 2019.
+Sites from the study conducted by Wright in 2016 were also included (Wright et al., 2019) The color and shape of each point corresponds to the year the site was sampled.
+Purple circles represent sites with fewer than 3 birds that were removed from the dataset prior to analysis.
+The undisclosed site located in Honduras is not shown. (b) A species range polygon for the yellow-naped amazon provided by BirdLife (BirdLife International and Handbook of the Birds of the World, 2019).

 Figure 2.
 Spectrograms of each identified call type with the country of origin listed above and the call type name listed below the image.
 All images are shown on a 0.6 second timescale at 3.5 kHz frequency.